-Chris is a social anthropologist at the University of Cambridge, and was one of the first Western (a contested category) anthropologists to carry out fieldwork in Mongolia in the early 1990s.
+Chris is a social anthropologist, who has lectured at the University of Cambridge, and was one of the first Western (a contested category) anthropologists to carry out fieldwork in Mongolia in the early 1990s.
 He specialised in collective memory, political violence, identity, and coming to terms with the past before turning his academic taste buds to wine, the senses and sustainability.
 He also holds a Distinction in the WSET Level 3 Advanced wine certification, and is currently studying for his Diploma.
-Read more at: http://www.socanth.cam.ac.uk/directory/dr-chris-kaplonski.
+You can download a copy of my current CV here.

 People, when they find out I work in Mongolia, almost inevitably ask “Why Mongolia?”
 The tone of the question ranges from interest, to bewilderment to something bordering on faint horror.
 There is, like with most things, a story.
 The version here is more or less the same as the one in the Preface to Truth, History and Politics in Mongolia.